bewillcott/bewsoftware-mdj/core/src/docs/manual/Tables.md

 you can set one or both of them using that order [bw, p]: "`[3 7]`" or "`[3,7]`" or "`[3]`".

 There is also another nice helpful feature, rolling format.
-Set one or more of your "`<td>`" lines to include borders, then leave the rest to Markdownj.
+Set one or more of your "`<td>`" lines to include borders, then leave the rest to MDj.
 It will use those settings in a round-robin way to format the following lines.
 For example, each of the tables below are using this way to format bracketed lines.